Blackspo0n/UiPath-Easy-Job-Control/README.md

 # UiPath-Easy-Job-Control
-This tool helps zu start Jobs easyly from a native client
+This tool helps to start Jobs easyly from a native client